- You do not have any products in your shopping cart yet.

 4. Shipment and Delivery Conditions

-4.1 The delivery of goods shall be made by shipping to the delivery address specified by the customer, unless otherwise agreed.
-When processing the transaction, the delivery address specified in the Seller's order processing shall be decisive.
+4.1 Goods shall be delivered by shipment to the delivery address specified by the Customer, unless otherwise agreed.

-4.4 The risk of accidental loss and accidental deterioration of the goods sold shall pass to the Customer as soon as the Seller has delivered the goods to the forwarding agent, the carrier or any other person or institution designated to carry out the shipment.
-This also applies if the seller bears the costs of transport.
-Transport insurance shall only be taken out at the special request and for the account of the Customer.
+4.2 Since the Seller's offers are directed exclusively at entrepreneurs (§ 14 BGB), the risk of accidental loss and accidental deterioration of the sold goods shall pass to the Customer as soon as the Seller has delivered the goods to the forwarder, the carrier, or any other person or entity designated to carry out the shipment.

-4.6 In the event of self-collection, the Seller shall first inform the Customer by e-mail that the goods ordered by the Customer are ready for collection.
-After receiving this e-mail, the customer can pick up the goods by arrangement with the seller.
+4.4 In the case of self-collection, the Seller shall first inform the Customer by e-mail that the goods ordered are ready for collection.
+After receiving this e-mail, the Customer may collect the goods from the Seller's premises after consultation with the Seller.
 In this case, no shipping costs will be charged.

 5. Force Majeure